bdj34/cloneRate/README.md

 ## Example

-We’ll walk through simulating a single tree and plotting it, then apply our growth rate methods.
+We’ll walk through simulating a single tree and plotting it.
+Then we’ll apply our growth rate methods.

 ### Simulate data